Kathryn Thomas

 Kathryn Thomas (born 20 January 1979) is an Irish television presenter.

+Thomas won her first contract with RTÉ to co-present the children's television programme Rapid with Jason Sherlock in the 1990s.
+From there she went on to present No Frontiers, touring the world to promote various countries on RTÉ Television.

 Early life

 Thomas attended the national school on the Green Road, Carlow and began her secondary school years in St Leo's College, Carlow.
-In her second year, she transitioned to The King's Hospital in Dublin as a boarder.
-She studied Arts (English, Sociology and Information Studies) at University College Dublin but left before finishing as she won a contract to present the children's television programme Rapid.
+In her second year, she moved to The King's Hospital in Dublin as a boarder.
+She studied arts (English, Sociology and Information Studies) at University College Dublin but left before finishing as she won a contract to present the children's television programme Rapid.
 She also took London Guildhall acting exams to Grade 8.

+Career

 Television

 Thomas's break into television came when she co-presented Rapid, a youth sports show, with Dublin GAA star Jason Sherlock during the 1990s.

 Thomas worked on the television series No Frontiers, which included assignment stories about boomeranging in Australia, bungee jumping in New Zealand, child trafficking in Namibia, and American football.

 In 2008, Thomas co-presented Winning Streak: Dream Ticket with Aidan Power.
 From 2009, she co-presented the show with Marty Whelan.
 She left Winning Streak in December 2011.

 In 2011, she became the new presenter of Operation Transformation on RTÉ One.
-In August 2011, it was announced that she would host the Irish version of The Voice, The Voice of Ireland.
+In August 2011, it was announced that she would host The Voice of Ireland, the Irish version of The Voice.